openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     todo: let a : Double = Double.Nan; a = -a; (assertion)

-The type of the operand *expression* with the unary ':math:`--`' operator must be convertible (see :ref:`Kinds of Conversion`) to a numeric type;
-a compile-time error occurs otherwise.
+The type of the operand *expression* with the unary ':math:`--`' operator must be convertible (see :ref:`Kinds of Conversion`) to a numeric type.
+Otherwise, a compile-time error occurs.

 The numeric types conversion (see :ref:`Primitive Types Conversions`) is performed on the operand to ensure that the resultant type is that of the